verifyica-team/pipeliner/QUICK_START.md

 - `name` and `description` are optional values for a pipeline, job, or step.

+- If declared, they must not be blank.

 ## Add a Job to the Pipeline

 A pipeline should have at least one job.